wp-plugins/wp2yt-uploader/readme.txt

 * OVER 500 ICONS INCLUDED
 * Insert Icons Directly Into Posts
+* Expansion section - updated with new icons frequently
+* Inclusion of user requested icons (with donation)
 * Pro Version in Development - plans to release as unpaid

 **Usage**